Mahedi-61/Summer-2020/README.md

 ## Announcement <br />
-* [19/06/2020]: Due to the COVID-19 pandemic all the classes of these are going to be condcuted in online.
+* [19/06/2020]: Due to the COVID-19 pandemic situtation all of the classes of these courses, henceforth, are going to be condcuted in online.
+Contact respective CR for time & connection.